2.2 Lower Extremity Conditions & Post-Op Protocols

 ACL Reconstruction (ACL-R)

-- Phase I (0-2 weeks): Protect graft; full passive extension; quad activation; weight-bearing as tolerated (WBAT) with brace locked at 0 degrees per surgeon.
+- Phase I (0-2 weeks): Protect the graft; restore full passive extension; quad activation; weight-bearing as tolerated (WBAT) with the brace locked at 0 degrees per surgeon.

-- Phase II (2-12 weeks): ROM restoration, closed-chain strengthening (mini-squats, leg press in safe arc), proprioception.
-Avoid open-chain knee extension 0-30 degrees through ~12 weeks (anterior shear on graft).
+- Phase II (2-12 weeks): ROM restoration, closed-chain strengthening (mini-squats, leg press in a safe arc), proprioception.
+Avoid open-chain knee extension 0-30 degrees through about 12 weeks because of anterior shear on the graft.

-- Phase IV (6-9+ months): Plyometrics, sport-specific cutting; return-to-sport requires limb symmetry index (LSI) >90% on strength and hop testing per current evidence.
+- Phase IV (6-9+ months): Plyometrics and cutting; return-to-sport requires a limb symmetry index (LSI) >90% on strength and hop testing.

 Meniscus Repair vs Meniscectomy